BlueHuskyStudios/Micro-Array-Shuffler/README.md

-Micro-Array-Shuffler
+Micro Array Shuffler
 ====================

-An array shuffler in 140 bytes
+An array shuffler in exactly 140 bytes.